If you’re looking for the best face oil for gua sha, look no further!

 If you’re looking for a way to improve your facial gua sha treatment, adding facial oil can be a great way to do so.

-When selecting the best facial oil for gua sha, it’s important to consider your skin type.
+When selecting the best face oil for gua sha, it’s important to consider your skin type.

 Oily skin may benefit from a facial oil that is lightweight and absorbs quickly.
 Conversely, dry skin may prefer an oil that is heavier and more nourishing.